10 May Does My Roof Have Hail Damage?

 What the Harm in Ignoring a Little Hail Damage?

 A properly working roof is one of the parts of your life you don’t even notice until it is no longer properly working.
 Unfortunately, while hail damage might seem like something you can put on the back burner, the consequences of letting it go unfixed can be great.
 Most insurance companies have a set statute of limitations on roof damage from hail.
 Meaning, after a storm, your insurance company will only assist you in the problem after a limited amount of time.
 You should know what this number of months is for your specific insurance company and do not procrastinate on filing a claim after a storm.
 Aside from the financial strain of an unfixed roof, you could be putting you and your family in danger by ignoring the signs.
 The roof of your home protects whatever is on the inside from outside threats.
 If you notice leaks on the inside of your home, you should immediately have a professional repair or replace your roof.
 Other than damaging your personal belongings, and beyond the risk of mold and structural damage that could be caused by these leaks, there are a multitude of piping and wiring in the walls and attic of your home.
 The combination of water from your roof leak and these electrical wires is a recipe for something as extreme has a house fire, causing irreparable damage and, potentially, even injury or death.

 While these issues might seem easy to ignore, it is in the best interest of your home and the people living in it to pay close attention to the physical signs of hail damage.
-If you are unsure if there is damage to your roof or what to do about it, contact us at Divided Sky Roofing and Exteriors, and allow us to help you assess your roof and help keep your home a dry and safe place to live.
+If you are unsure if there is damage to your roof or what to do about it, contact us at Divided Sky, Exterior and Roofing company servicing New Braunfels TX.
+Allow our Buda Roofers to help you assess your roof and help keep your home a dry and safe place to live.